COGS is a key number for ecommerce businesses, so let’s get serious about understanding cost of goods sold (COGS).

 Cost calculation for purchasing finished product – resellers and outsourced manufacturers

-Additional costs probably included shipping, insurance fees, customs and duties fees, and more.
-Adding these additional costs to calculate a cost of goods number will give you a “landed cost”.
-Landed versus buy costs opens another rabbit hole.
+Landed costs versus buy costs opens another rabbit hole.
 This is a different topic for another day, so I won’t diverge on it now.
 Just know you need to consider these differences.

 Cost calculation for producing your own product – manufacturers and hybrids